Webinar

 Global economy

-Our view: Growth in the United States and India remains exceptional while other major economies, including China, Europe, Japan and the UK, demonstrate modest but positive economic expansion despite elevated interest rates.
+Our view: Growth in the United States and India remains exceptional while other major economies, including China, Europe, Japan and the United Kingdom, demonstrate modest but positive economic expansion despite elevated interest rates.
 Slowing growth and inflation trends are likely to persist well into 2025 due to lagged effects of high borrowing costs.

 Equity markets